aesirkth/ground-control/README.md

   * Magnetometer `LIS3MDLTR` from STMicroelectronics
   * Dynamic pressure sensor `ABPDRRT005PG2A5` from Honeywell
   * GPS receiver `M8Q` from u-blox

-## Launch Pad Station

-The Launch Pad Station is connected to the Ground Station via a wireless connection.

-## Telemetry Receiver

-The Telemetry Receiver is an Arduino board connected to a radio receiver.
-The received data is transmitted to the Ground Station via a serial link.

-## Dashboard Computer

-This software should run on a standard computer running Windows.
-It should work as well on Unix systems but has not been tested.

-All the received data is saved in the Dashboard Computer hard drive for future use.

 # Transmission protocol